Neck Injury: Symptoms, Causes, and Treatment

 - Numbness or tingling in the arms and hands

 Neck injury symptoms can vary depending on the extent and type of injury.
-In acute neck injuries, patients may experience immediate pain and reduced mobility.
-In other cases, symptoms may develop gradually over hours or days after an accident.
-Symptoms of neck injury in children often include holding the neck in an unnatural position, complaining of pain when moving, or showing irritability.
+In acute neck injuries, the patient may experience immediate pain and reduced mobility.
+In other cases, symptoms may develop gradually over hours or days after the accident.
+Neck injury symptoms in children often include the child holding the neck in an unnatural position, complaining of pain when moving, or showing irritability.

-In more severe neck injuries, neurological symptoms may also occur, which can include altered sensation in the arms and hands, muscle weakness, or in some cases even affecting balance and coordination.
-Signs of serious neck injury, especially in children, should always be evaluated urgently by healthcare professionals.
+In more serious neck injuries, neurological symptoms may also occur, which may include altered sensation in the arms and hands, muscle weakness, or in some cases even an impact on balance and coordination.
+Signs of serious neck injury, especially in children, should always be urgently investigated by healthcare professionals.

 Several factors can cause neck injuries: